meatnordrink/notebook/ads/ads.md

 * May 12th - expanded search campaigns to all countries.

 **Anxiety Search**
-* Go into Anxiety BMM and break out successful keywords ("How to get rid of anxiety")
+* *Go into Anxiety BMM and break out successful keywords ("How to get rid of anxiety")*
+* Make sure/create "anxiety app" campaign.
 * In Anxiety EM:
     * If Ad 393355864264 continues to suck (high CTR, low conversion rate), pause it.
 **Depression Search**